Victoria Winterhalter

 A 13-year-old Italian-American girl dreams of being a radio broadcaster, but when her father is wrongfully imprisoned at Ellis Island during World War II and a once-in-a lifetime contest offers her the chance to be on the air, she must decide if she should speak up for herself, even when it could cost her family their freedom.

-THE MAP OF ME AND YOU is a finished historical fiction young adult manuscript at 70k words.
+THE GREAT ESCAPE is a work-in-progress historical fiction young adult manuscript at 68k words.
 Set in Ecuadorian rainforest during 1996, it is a wilderness adventure with the self-discovery and romance of Wild About You by Kaitlyn Hill as well as the 90s nostalgia vibes of The Mall by Megan McCafferty.

 An eighteen-year-old high school graduate decides to check “visit the jungle” off her bucket list before heading to college, but when she falls for another volunteer at the biological reserve and a dangerous secret surfaces, she must confront the fears holding her back and the reality that sometimes the person standing in your way is you.